Bug report #15522

 Thanks a lot!

-#13 Updated by Tudor Bărăscu almost 4 years ago
+#13 Updated by Tudor Bărăscu about 4 years ago

 Nope, that's just the thing, I didn't catch it with the test data.

 I will try to isolate it tomorrow.

 It seems it's more to be a false positive.

 The problem seems to be localized on my production server but on the GetProjectSettings request which throws Internal Server Error.

 I've moved the project on my laptop and the request works without crashing although both servers are built from source and it's the same system.

 Still, the fact that it's working if I rebuild the server with an earlier commit leads me to believe there's a catch/bug somewhere.